 Northwestern State University’s Department of Criminal Justice, History, and Social Sciences offers a wide array of programs in the field, from certificate programs to graduate degrees, including the areas of Criminal Justice, Unified Public Safety Administration, Homeland Security, History, Pre-Law and Paralegal Studies, as well as Global Security and Intelligence.
 Northwestern offers at least two options for students interested in online education in criminal justice.

 The online bachelor’s program in Criminal Justice covers all the necessary topics in the field as well as sociology, psychology, and political science.
 Additionally, each spring the Criminal Justice program sponsors a Job Fair where representatives from various Criminal Justice agencies and occupations from a number of different states set up booths and interview students for possible employment.
-The department also offers a Bachelor of Science in Unified Public Safety Administration, which prepares students specifically for careers in homeland security and cybercrime.
+Available areas of concentration include:

 College Choice Score: 84.00